 Restoration is often about bringing up to modern requirements, but without doing so much that you lose the character of what was there originally.
 Sometimes, even damage is preserved, as it’s a legitimate part of the building.
 We debated whether a plaque on the outside of the building should be looked at — was the infill a cheap repair of no worth, or attempts to patch up shrapnel damage from WW2?

 Although a lot of the internal rooms and structures are being refurbished and a lot of plumbing and wiring being installed, the biggest visible changes will be at the ground floor, and up on the roof.

 At the moment, although the building is indeed open to the public, you probably wouldn’t know that unless you had a reason to go inside, but soon it will have a very visible entrance, and facing right onto the big open park, a large cafe and outdoor seating.
 They’ve had to move some windows to allow the new entrance to be built, and some rather fine iron columns are being restored.

 While the cafe is to generate revenues, it’s also a way of letting people know that they can come inside for a look around, and to visit the galleries and use the spaces.
 It opens up the otherwise slightly forbidding Victorian building to the public.

-And coming inside is what people will want to do when they see what’s being offered — a roof top walkway with impressive views across East London.
+And coming inside is what people will want to do when they see what’s being offered — a rooftop walkway with impressive views across Bethnal Green and East London.

 They’ve been installing new railings, so that people don’t fall off the edge, and the cupola has been restored.
 What makes the roof-top space rather special is not just its rarity in this part of London, but also thanks in part to the slum-clearance of Weavers Fields, there’s very little to disturb the view right across to the City of London.
 It’s quite an impressive view, although you’ll have to take my word for it, as I, ahem, forgot to take photos while clambering around the scaffolding.